-The ACD Agreement may be terminated by either party after the expiry of three years from the date of incorporation of the Company on not less than twelve months written notice or earlier upon the happening of certain specified events.
-The ACD Agreement provides indemnities to the ACD to the extent allowed by the Regulations and other than for matters arising by reason of its negligence, default, breach of duty or breach of trust in the performance of its duties and obligations.
+The ACD Agreement may be terminated by either party after the expiry of two years from the date of appointment of the ACD on not less than six months written notice or earlier upon the happening of certain specified events.
+The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any Shareholder for any act or omission except in the case of negligence, wilful default, breach of duty or breach of trust in relation to the Company on its part.
+The ACD Agreement provides indemnities to the ACD to the extent allowed by the Regulations and other than for matters arising by reason of its negligence, wilful default, breach of duty or breach of trust in the performance of its duties and obligations.
 Subject to certain limited exceptions set out in the Regulations, the ACD may retain the services of any person to assist it in the performance of its functions.

-Details of the fees payable to the ACD are set out in paragraph 8 "Charges payable to the ACD" below.
+Details of the fees payable to the ACD are set out in paragraph 8.2 "Charges payable to the ACD" below.

-The ACD is also under no obligation to account to the Depositary, the Company or the Shareholders for any profit it makes on the issue or reissue or cancellation of Shares which it has redeemed.
+The ACD is also under no obligation to account to the Depositary, the Company or the Shareholders for any profit it makes on the issue or re-issue or cancellation of Shares which it has redeemed.

 The Company has no directors other than the ACD.
-The ACD is the manager of certain authorised unit trusts and open-ended investment companies details of which are set out in Appendix V.
+The ACD is the manager of certain authorised unit trusts and open-ended investment companies details of which are set out in Appendix IV.

-7.3.
-The Depositary
+7.3 The Depositary

 NatWest Trustee & Depositary Services Limited is the Depositary of the Company.
 The Depositary is incorporated in England as a private limited company.
 Its registered and head office is at 250 Bishopsgate, London EC2M 4AA.
-The ultimate holding company of the Depositary is the NatWest Group plc, which is incorporated in Scotland.
+The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland.
 The principal business activity of the Depositary is the provision of trustee and depositary services.

-7.3.2.
-Duties of the Depositary
+7.3.1 Duties of the Depositary